Île d'Yeu Lighthouse: First lighthouse

 The first lighthouse on the site was formally opened on 15 October 1830; it showed a fixed white light from a first-order Fresnel lens.
 The tower was 108 feet tall, and cylindrical in shape.
 The lighthouse was electrified in 1895, at which time its characteristic was changed to show a white flash every five seconds.
 It was reinforced and fitted with a new lighting apparatus in 1912.
 This tower was destroyed by retreating German soldiers on 25 August 1944; it was quickly replaced with a temporary tower.

 Present lighthouse

 The current lighthouse stands on the heights of the island, just above its airport, and was first lit on 1 May 1950.
 Just like its predecessor, it shows a single flash every five seconds.
 This tower was automated in 1980.
 It is one of two lighthouses on the island designed by Durand; the other is that at the Pointe des Corbeaux, which was constructed in the same year.

+On 29 September 2025, the lighthouse went dark.
+This is part of a pre-planned upgrade effort to replace the current lantern tank with a new generation oil-bath system.
+Whilst this is ongoing, it can only run its low-range backup light.
+Nautical information notices have been shared to inform mariners, and the works should conclude by the 10th October 2025.
+The lighthouse remains closed to the public during this period and plans to re-open in April 2026.